rosszurowski/micro-airtable-api/README.md

 - `GET` allows reading lists of records or individual records
 - `POST` allows creating new records
-- `PATCH` allows updating existing records
+- `PATCH` allows updating specific fields existing records
+- `PUT` allows updating an entire existing record
 - `DELETE` allows removing records.

+You can read [Airtable's API documentation](https://airtable.com/api) for more details about how to use these methods.

 To create a read-only API, to use as a CMS: